-This Italian Pasta Salad with Tomatoes, Cucumbers, and Olives is a light and tangy summer pasta salad that is potluck, party, and summer barbecue friendly, with no mayo or other ingredients to spoil in the heat.
+This Italian Pasta Salad with Tomatoes, Cucumbers, and Olives is a light and tangy penne pasta salad that is potluck, party, and summer barbecue friendly, with no mayo or other ingredients to spoil in the heat.

 A light dressing keeps everything tangy and moist, while the pasta won’t dry out, even if it’s left on a table for a couple of hours.